HardlyDifficult/Tutorials/Chapter3.md

 ## Respawn on death

-Add scripts to reset the spawner and clear the world when the character dies.
+Add scripts to respawn the character when he dies.

 <details><summary>How</summary>